Skip to main content

 Once you have your connection set up, you can set up scheduled refreshes to ensure we’re regularly resyncing and making sure Magic has access to up-to-date schema information and metadata.

-Giving Magic the right context
+Giving AI the right context

 tip